c3d/xl/doc/HANDBOOK_2-evaluation.md

 The actual implementation is likely to store declarations is a more efficient way, for example using some hashing or some form of balanced tree.
-Such optimizations must preserve the order of declarations, since correct behavior during the execution phase depends on it.
+Such optimizations must preserve the order of declarations, since correct behavior during the evaluation phase depends on it.

-Note that since the declaration phase occurs first, all declarations in the program will be visible during the execution phase.
+Note that since the declaration phase occurs first, all declarations in the program will be visible during the evaluation phase.
 In our example, it is possible to use `circumference` before it has been declared.
 Definitions may therefore refer to one another in a circular way.
 Some other languages require "forward declarations" in such cases, XL does not.

+The parse tree on the left of `is`, `as` or `:` is called the _pattern_ of the declaration.
+The pattern will be checked against the _form_ of parse trees to be evaluated.
+The right operand of `:` or `as` is called the _type_ of the type declaration.
+The parse tree on the right of `is` is called the _body_ of the definition.

-### Execution phase
+### Evaluation phase

-The execution phase evaluates each statement in the order they appear in the program.
+The evaluation phase processes each statement in the order they appear in the program.
 For each statement, the context is looked up for matching declarations in order.
 There is a match if the shape of the tree being evaluated matches the pattern of the declaration.
 Precise